Rail transport in Malaysia: Post-Independence modernization (1963-1989)

 With Malaysia's independence in 1957 and the subsequent formation of Malaysia in 1963, the nation's railways entered a new phase of development.
 The rail networks in Peninsular Malaysia, Sabah, and Sarawak were brought under the administration of Keretapi Tanah Melayu (KTM), allowing for more unified management and planning.

 In the early 1960s, rail transport was still the primary mode of long-distance travel within Peninsular Malaysia.
 However, with the rapid expansion of road networks and the rise of automobile ownership, the railways began to face increasing competition.
 To remain relevant, KTM initiated several modernization projects aimed at improving service efficiency and passenger comfort.

 A significant milestone during this period was the introduction of inter-city rail services with brand KTM Intercity in 1989.
 This was a significant development in Malaysia's rail transport history, as it expanded the range of long-distance travel options available across Peninsular Malaysia.

-KTM's Intercity services have long been a vital part of Malaysia's rail network, providing long-distance travel options across Peninsular Malaysia.
+KTM Intercity's services have long been a vital part of Malaysia's rail network, providing long-distance travel options across Peninsular Malaysia.
 These services connected major cities and towns, offering a reliable and affordable means of transportation for millions of Malaysians.

-One of the most iconic trains in KTM's Intercity fleet was the Senandung Malam Express.
+One of the most iconic trains in KTM Intercity's fleet was the Senandung Malam Express.
 This overnight service connected Kuala Lumpur with cities such as Butterworth, Padang Besar, and Hat Yai in southern Thailand.
 The Senandung Malam Express was particularly popular for its overnight travel option, allowing passengers to travel long distances while sleeping, and arrive at their destination refreshed the next morning.

-Other notable Intercity services included the Ekspres Rakyat, which ran between Johor Bahru and Butterworth, and the Ekspres Wau, connecting Kuala Lumpur with Tumpat in Kelantan.
+Other notable KTM Intercity services included the Ekspres Rakyat, which ran between Johor Bahru and Butterworth, and the Ekspres Wau, connecting Kuala Lumpur with Tumpat in Kelantan.
 These services were known for their scenic routes, passing through lush landscapes and offering a unique travel experience.

 In Sabah, the Sabah State Railway (SSR) operated a separate network, primarily serving the western coastal regions from Kota Kinabalu to Tenom.
 Built during the British North Borneo era, this narrow-gauge railway played a crucial role in connecting remote areas with the state capital and was vital for the transportation of goods and passengers in the region.

 One of the key developments during this period was the electrification of the rail network in the Klang Valley, which began in 1989.
 The electrification marked the start of a transition from diesel-powered to electric trains, significantly improving travel times, efficiency, and capacity in the rapidly urbanizing region.
-This modernization laid the groundwork for the introduction of commuter rail services, which would become increasingly important in the following decades.
+This modernisation laid the groundwork for the introduction of commuter rail services, which would become increasingly important in the following decades.

-Introduction of modern commuter services and urban transit (1995-2016)
+Introduction of modern commuter services and urban transit (1995-2023)

 The mid-1990s marked the beginning of a new era in Malaysian rail transport, with the introduction of modern commuter services and urban transit systems.